RTopdar/Windows-11-With-Project-Collection/README.md

 I got to learn about the project from CodeMite and made the project using a lot of his own code, but I made some improvements of my own.

-1: The initial code of CodeMite had the date and time hardcoded
+1. The initial code of CodeMite had the date and time hardcoded.
+I added some JavaScript functions to make sure that the time shown in the taskbar is accurate and gets updated in realtime.

+2. I made the search function in the start menu case-insensitive so that searching becomes easier

+This project was only possible since those two videos were available and both CodeWithHarry and CodeMite made me understand those concepts a lot.